lucaspavlicek/IceCube_time_matching/README.md

 ## timematching.sh
 - This is a sample shell script to facilitate the entire time matching process.
 It is intended to be a working example to show how to supply the Python scripts with the correct dates.
-- Note from Lucas: At some point, we will need to loop over all the dates.
-I know that the Python datetime package can work well for this, and possibly another .py script can be created to help organize the dates.
-Good luck!
+- This works great for one or a few days of corrections, but in order to correct several months, it might be better to create some "main" Python script that organizes everything.
+The datetime package for Python will make looping through dates easy–probably easier than it would be to do in a shell script.
+The only problem is that the Python scripts are not set up for this at the moment.